What is the most important information I should know about abemaciclib?

 Take the medicine at the same time each day, with or without food.

 If you vomit shortly after taking abemaciclib, do not take another dose.
-Wait until your next scheduled dose time to take the medicine again.
+Take your next dose as scheduled.

-If you have diarrhea while taking abemaciclib: start taking anti-diarrhea medicine such as loperamide (Imodium) to quickly treat diarrhea.
+Call your doctor if you have diarrhea while taking abemaciclib.
+Start taking anti-diarrhea medicine such as loperamide (Imodium) to quickly treat diarrhea.
 Drink extra fluids and call your doctor.

-Abemaciclib can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your blood will need to be tested often and your cancer treatments may be delayed based on the results.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Grapefruit may interact with abemaciclib and cause side effects.
 Avoid consuming grapefruit products.